 Body shape refers to both the overall contour of the body and more specific features, such as how a character holds her shoulders.
 Alberts suggests that posture is a combination of two components, the level of tension displayed in the body and the overall body position [Alb97].
-Body position includes standing, leaning, kneeling, sitting and lying down.
 He proposes the following posture scale: hunched, stooped, slumped, drooped, slouched, sagging, tired, relaxed, straight, upright, uptight, erect and over-erect (at attention).